altrusium/allcourt/Notes.md

 ## Data model

 4 Dec 2012: Learned MongoDB doesn't really like arrays of objects that don't have a unique property.
 The alternative is to use the positional operator, which can only go one level deep [http://docs.mongodb.org/manual/reference/operators/#update-operators-array].
-Also, Meteor's minimongo doesn't support it yet [https://github.com/meteor/meteor/issues/153].
+Unfortunately, Meteor's minimongo doesn't support it yet [https://github.com/meteor/meteor/issues/153].

 ### Tournaments
 - tournamentName: String
-- description: String   ------- todo
 - logo: String          ------- todo
 - slug: String
 - days: Array